 Before a device can be onboarded, it has to be provisioned.
 Device provisioning is the process by which a device makes itself known to a platform when it comes online.

 Just in Time Registration, or JITR, is a device provisioning method in which a device is registered to a platform until the first time it connects.
 The process is as follows:

 - A root CA certificate is created and registered to the platform.

-- A device certificate is derived from that root CA and burned into the devices firmware.
+- A device certificate is derived from that root CA and burned into the device's firmware.
 Each certificate has a unique fingerprint that the device can be identified with.

 - The platform validates the certificate against its registered root CA.

 - If it is valid, the certificate is registered in the backend using its unique fingerprint.
-Afterwards, the device can connect any number of times and the backend can identify each connection belonging to the device.
+Afterward, the device can connect any number of times and the backend can identify each connection belonging to the device.